bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 Dependency Injection is a technique in which an object *receives* other objects that it depends on, rather than *creating* them.

-In general, do not construct objects that **create** other objects (dependncies).
-Provide a way to inject the dependencies instead.
+In general, do not construct objects that **create** other objects (dependancies).
+Provide a way to inject the dependancies instead.

 For example, instead of this:
 ```